Family traumatized after thief steals car with kids in backseat from South Side gas station

 The mom left her keys inside the vehicle while making a quick stop at the gas station, but when she came back the car, along with her 4-year-old son and 6-year-old daughter, were gone.

-A short time later, the car was found a few blocks away in the 7500-block of South Merrill.
+A short time later, the car was found a few blocks away in the 7500-block of South Merrill and the family was reunited.